Updated: November 24, 2015

 We would like to address some of the other issues raised in the email.
 Please note the following facts about Goodwill Industries of Kentucky:

 - Goodwill Industries of Kentucky is a registered, reputable 501(c)(3) nonprofit organization.

 - Donations to Goodwill support our mission of providing job training, employment, employment counseling, and adult literacy for people who face barriers to finding and keeping a job.

-- Goodwill helped place 2,881 Kentuckians into jobs in the 2014 fiscal year.
+- Goodwill helped place Kentuckians into more than 3,400 jobs in the 2015 fiscal year.